Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Computational experiments

-The denominator can be solved by two calls to the LMO, and we will denote it by $\beta_t$ for the $t^{\text{th}}$ term.
-Each summation term contributes positively to one of the eigenvalues of the Hessian matrix, an underestimator of the the strong convexity parameter is then given by:

-The second-order method \texttt{GSC-FW} has been implemented with an in-place Hessian matrix updated at each iteration, following the implementation of \cite{dvurechensky2020generalized}.
-The Hessian computation nonetheless adds significant cost in the runtime of each iteration, even if the local norm and other quadratic expressions $\innp{\nabla^2 f(\vx) \vy, \vz}$ can be computed allocation-free.
-A potential improvement for future work would be to represent Hessian matrices as functional linear operators mapping any $\vy$ to $\nabla^2 f(\vx) \vy$.

-\paragraph{Monotonic step size: the numerical case.} The computational experiments highlighted that the Monotonic Frank-Wolfe performs well in terms of iteration count and time against other Frank-Wolfe and Away-step Frank-Wolfe variants.
+\paragraph{Monotonic step size: the numerical case} The computational experiments highlighted that the Monotonic Frank-Wolfe performs well in terms of iteration count and time against other Frank-Wolfe and Away-step Frank-Wolfe variants.
 Another advantage of a simple step size computation procedure is its numerical stability.
 On some instances, an ill-conditioned gradient can lead to a plateau of the primal and/or dual progress.
 Even worse, some step-size strategies do not guarantee monotonicity and can result in the primal value increasing over some iterations.
 The numerical issue that causes this phenomenon is illustrated by running the methods of the \texttt{FrankWolfe.jl} package over the same instance using $64$-bits floating-point numbers and Julia \texttt{BigFloat} types (which support arithmetic in arbitrary precision to remove numerical issues).

-In Figure~\ref{fig:f64_precision}, we observe a plateau of the dual gap for both \texttt{M-FW} and \texttt{B-AFW}.
+In \cref{fig:illcondition}, we compare the primal and dual gap progress of different algorithms on a portfolio instance.
+In the finite-precision execution, we observe a plateau of the dual gap for both \texttt{M-FW} and \texttt{B-AFW}.
 The primal value however worsens after the iteration where \texttt{B-AFW} reaches its dual gap plateau.
 In contrast, \texttt{M-FW} reaches a plateau in both primal and dual gap at a certain iteration.
 Note that the primal value at the point where the plateau is hit is already below $\sqrt{\varepsilon_{\text{float}64}}$, the square root of the machine precision.
-The same instance and methods operating in arbitrary precision arithmetic are presented Figure~\ref{fig:big_precision}.
-Instead of reaching a plateau or deteriorating, \texttt{B-AFW} closes the dual gap tolerance and terminates before other methods.
+In arbitrary-precision arithmetic, instead of reaching a plateau or deteriorating, \texttt{B-AFW} closes the dual gap tolerance and terminates before other methods.
 Although this observation (made on several instances of the portfolio optimization problem) only impacts ill-conditioned problems, it suggests \texttt{M-FW} may be a good candidate for a numerically robust default implementation of Frank-Wolfe algorithms.